-We have introduced an output-size complexity property for aggregation functions, satisfied by most conceivable aggregations, and shown that it has the effect of restricting MP-GNN models to distinguish merely a polynomial number of equivalence classes, or a sub-exponential number in case of an even more general property, both when distinguishing between vertices and when distinguishing between graphs.
-Given that the number of non-equivariant vertices or non-isomorphic graphs is doubly-exponential, these bounds are significant.
+We have introduced an output-size complexity property for aggregation functions, satisfied by most of the reasonable aggregations that do not involve exponentiation or division by a graph-size-dependent value, and proved that it has the effect of restricting MP-GNN models to distinguish merely a polynomial number of equivalence classes.
+This applies both to distinguishing between vertices and distinguishing between graphs.
+Given that the number of non-isomorphic graphs is super-exponential, $2^{\Omega(n^2-n\log n)}$, that bound is significant.

+We have noted that mean-aggregation is not a logarithmic aggregation.
+We conjecture that there is a set of graphs, distinguishable from each other by a single mean-aggregation MP-GNN model, of super-polynomial size.
+If so, it would highlight an important subtlety in the relation between expressivity, i.e. function approximation, and distinguishing-power: While each mean-aggregation model $N$ can be approximated (up to an $\epsilon$) by a sum-aggregation model \citep{rosenbluth2023some}, it may distinguish a higher number of graphs than any sum-aggregation model - necessarily mapping to infinitely-close values i.e. $\forall \epsilon\in\Rat\ \exists G,G'\in\CG_\CB : |N(G)-N(G')|<\epsilon$.

 We proceeded to take a familiar perspective and considered the well-studied distinguishing-power of the Color Refinement algorithm, already known to upper-bound all MP-GNNs, as a reference point.
-We have observed that CR$^{(2)}$, i.e. merely 2 iterations of CR, is not only stronger than even our more general class of MP-GNNs, making CR$^{(1)}$ a tight bound \footnotemark[3], but is relatively infinitely stronger, as it is at least exponential.
+We have observed that CR$^{(2)}$, i.e. merely 2 iterations of CR, is not only stronger than our general class of MP-GNNs, making CR$^{(1)}$ a tight bound \footnotemark[3] for it, but is relatively infinitely stronger, as it is at least exponential.

-This is in stark contrast to non-uniform distinguishing-power results \cite{XuHLJ19,morris2019weisfeiler, aamand2022exponentially}, as well as to uniform results for recurrent MP-GNNs \cite{rosenbluth2025one}.
+This is in stark contrast to non-uniform distinguishing-power results \citep{XuHLJ19,morris2019weisfeiler, aamand2022exponentially}, as well as to uniform results for recurrent MP-GNNs \citep{rosenbluth2025one}.

-A consequence of our results is that every function in every function-class that is subsumed by logarithmic-aggregations MP-GNNs, does not distinguish more than a polynomial number of equivalence-classes.
+A consequence of our results is that every function, in every function-class that is subsumed by logarithmic-aggregations MP-GNNs, does not distinguish more than a polynomial number of equivalence-classes.

-To practice, an immediate implication of our results is that if the unknown target function assumes a greater-than polynomial number of values in the graph size then it is simply impossible for a logarithmic-aggregations MP-GNN model to even distinguish between all vertices or graphs that are assigned a different value by the function, let alone assign them the specific function's values.
-When the target function assumes an exponential number of values, it is impossible already for sublinear-aggregations MP-GNNs to make the required distinguishments.
+To practice, an immediate implication of our results is that if the target function assumes (on the graph domain) a greater-than-polynomial number of values in the graph size then it is simply impossible for a logarithmic-aggregations MP-GNN model to even distinguish between all vertices or graphs that are assigned a different value by the function, let alone assign them the specific function's values.